v154c1/sage_video/README.md

 - [nodejs](https://nodejs.org/) - for method 3.

 ### Gentoo linux
-An ebuild for these scripts and dependencies (mainly libyuri and virtual webcamera) is also provided as ebuild for **Gentoo Linux** in [cave_overlay](https://github.com/iimcz/cave_overlay) and there;s an overlay list XML on https://iim.cz/cave.xml.
+An ebuild for these scripts and dependencies (mainly libyuri and virtual webcamera) is also provided as ebuild for **Gentoo Linux** in [cave_overlay](https://github.com/iimcz/cave_overlay) and there is an overlay list XML on https://iim.cz/cave.xml.

-If you have layman installed, the you can (as root):
+If you have layman installed, then you can (as root):
 ```bash
 cd /etc/layman/overlays
 wget https://iim.cz/cave.xml